History & Overview of U.S. Foreign Aid to Israel

 Since 1973, Israel has received more than $120 billion in assistance, including three special aid packages.
 The first followed the signing of the Israel-Egypt peace treaty and Israel’s withdrawal from the Sinai.
 The redeployment of Israeli forces and rebuilding of air bases in the Negev cost $5 billion.
 To partially compensate for this sacrifice, Israel received $3 billion ($2.2 billion in high-interest loans) in U.S. aid in 1979.

-The second special package was approved in 1985, following a severe economic crisis in Israel, which sent inflation rates soaring as high as 445 percent.
-The $1.5 billion in emergency assistance -- disbursed in two installments, in 1985 and 1986-was provided as part of Israel's economic stabilization program, which was implemented under the guidance of the U.S.-Israel Joint Economic Development Group (JEDG).
+The second special package was approved in 1985, following a severe economic crisis in Israel that drove inflation to as high as 445%.
+The $1.5 billion in emergency assistance—disbursed in two installments, in 1985 and 198—was provided as part of Israel’s economic stabilization program, which was implemented under the guidance of the U.S.-Israel Joint Economic Development Group (JEDG).

 An extraordinary package was approved in 1996 to help Israel fight terrorism.
-Israel is to receive a total of $100 million, divided equally between fiscal years 1996 and 1997.
+Israel was to receive $100 million, divided equally between the fiscal years 1996 and 1997.

 Regular Economic and Military Assistance

-Israel’s economic aid changed from the Commodity Import Program (CIP), which provides funds to foreign nations for the purchase of U.S. commodities, to a direct cash transfer in 1979.
-In return, Israel provided the Agency for International Development with assurances that the dollar level of Israel's non-defense imports from the U.S. would exceed the level of economic assistance granted to Israel in any given year.
-Thus, Israel guaranteed that U.S. suppliers would not be disadvantaged by the termination of Israel's CIP Program.
+In 1979, Israel’s economic aid changed from the Commodity Import Program (CIP), which provided funds to foreign nations to purchase U.S. commodities, to a direct cash transfer.
+In return, Israel assured the Agency for International Development that the dollar level of Israel’s non-defense imports from the U.S. would exceed the economic assistance granted to Israel in any given year.
+Thus, Israel guaranteed that U.S. suppliers would not be disadvantaged by the termination of Israel’s CIP Program.

-Starting in 1982, Israel began to receive all its economic aid in a lump sum early in the fiscal year instead of in quarterly installments, as is done for other countries.
-From fiscal year 1987 until 1999, Israel received $1.2 billion annually in all grant economic aid and $1.8 billion in all grant military assistance.
+In 1982, Israel began receiving all its economic aid in a lump sum at the beginning of the fiscal year, rather than in quarterly installments, as is the case for other countries.
+From fiscal year 1987 through 1999, Israel received $1.2 billion annually in economic aid and $1.8 billion annually in military assistance.
 In 1998, Israel offered to voluntarily reduce its dependence on U.S. economic aid.
-According to an agreement reached with the Clinton Administration and Congress, the $1.2 billion economic aid package will be reduced by $120 million each year so that it will be phased out in ten years.
-Half of the annual savings in economic assistance each year ($60 million) will be added to Israel's military aid package in recognition of its increased security needs.
+Under an agreement reached with the Clinton Administration and Congress, the $1.2 billion economic aid package will be reduced by $120 million annually, with the reduction phased out over 10 years.
+Half of the annual savings in economic assistance each year ($60 million) will be added to Israel’s military aid package in recognition of its increased security needs.
 In 2005, Israel received $360 million in economic aid and $2.22 billion in military aid.
-In 2006, economic aid was scheduled to be reduced to $240 million, and military aid increased to $2.28 billion.
+In 2006, economic aid was scheduled to be reduced to $240 million, while military aid was scheduled to increase to $2.28 billion.

-For several years, most of Israel’s economic aid went to pay off old debts.
-In 1984, foreign aid legislation included the Cranston Amendment (named after its Senate sponsor), which said the U.S. would provide Israel with economic assistance not less than the amount Israel owes the United States in annual debt service payments.
-The Cranston Amendment was left out of the FY1999 and subsequent appropriations bills.
-At that time, Israel received $1.2 billion in ESF and owed only $328 million in debt service so the amendment was no longer needed.
+For several years, most of Israel’s economic aid was allocated to repay outstanding debts.
+In 1984, foreign aid legislation included the Cranston Amendment (named after its Senate sponsor), which required the U.S. to provide Israel with economic assistance not less than the amount Israel owes the U.S. in annual debt service payments.
+The Cranston Amendment was omitted from the FY1999 and subsequent appropriations bills.
+At that time, Israel received $1.2 billion in ESF and owed only $328 million in debt service, so the amendment was no longer needed.

 In 1998, Israel was designated as a “major non-NATO ally,” which allows it to receive outdated military equipment the U.S. military wishes to sell or give away.

-For several years, roughly 26 percent of what Israel received in Foreign Military Financing (FMF) could be spent in Israel for military procurement.
-From FY1988 to FY 1990, Israel was allowed to use $400 million in Israel.
-From FY1991 to FY1998, the amount was increased to $475 million.
-As U.S. military aid to Israel increased, according to the agreement to cut economic aid, the amount set aside for defense purchases in Israel has increased (but the percentage has remained roughly the same).
+For several years, approximately 26% of the Foreign Military Financing (FMF) that Israel received could be spent in Israel for military procurement.
+From FY 1988 to FY 1990, Israel was allowed to use $400 million in aid.
+From FY 1991 to FY 1998, the amount increased to $475 million.
+As U.S. military aid to Israel increased, in accordance with the agreement to cut economic aid, the amount set aside for defense purchases in Israel has increased (though the percentage has remained roughly the same).
 In 2009, the figure was $671 million.
 The remaining 74 percent of FMF was spent in the United States to generate profits and jobs.
-More than 1,000 companies in 47 states, the District of Columbia and Puerto Rico have signed contracts worth billions of dollars through this program.
+More than 1,000 companies in 47 states, the District of Columbia, and Puerto Rico have signed contracts worth billions of dollars through this program.

-At the end of 1998, Israel requested an additional $1.2 billion in aid to fund moving troops and military installations out of the occupied territories as called for in the October 23, 1998, Wye agreement.
-Israel received $600 million of this in military aid in FY1999 and $300 million in each fiscal year 2000 and 2001 (see Wye funding table).
+At the end of 1998, Israel requested an additional $1.2 billion in aid to move troops and military installations out of the disputed territories, as called for in the October 23, 1998, Wye agreement.
+Israel received $600 million in military aid in FY 1999 and $300 million in each of fiscal years 2000 and 2001 (see Wye funding table).

 In February 2003, for the first time, Congress voted to cut aid to Israel against the wishes of the pro-Israel lobby and the government of Israel.
-The 0.65 percent deduction was not aimed at Israel but was an across-the-board cut of all foreign aid programs for fiscal year 2003.
+The 0.65% deduction was not aimed at Israel, but rather an across-the-board cut to all foreign aid programs for fiscal year 2003.
 The lobby and government also suffered a defeat when Congress deleted an administration request for an extra $200 million to help Israel fight terrorism.
 Even while cutting aid to Israel (which still was budgeted at $2.1 billion for military aid and $600 million for economic assistance), Congress included a number of provisions in the aid bill viewed as favorable to Israel, including a provision that bars federal assistance to a future Palestinian state until the current Palestinian leadership is replaced, and that state demonstrates a commitment to peaceful coexistence with Israel, and takes measures to combat terrorism.

-The setbacks were also temporary as the Administration approved a supplementary aid request in 2003 that included $1 billion in FMF and $9 billion in loan guarantees to aid Israel's economic recovery and compensate for the cost of military preparations associated with the war in Iraq.
+The setbacks were also temporary, as the Administration approved a supplementary aid request in 2003 that included $1 billion in FMF and $9 billion in loan guarantees to support Israel’s economic recovery and offset the costs associated with military preparations for the war in Iraq.
 One-quarter of the FMF is a cash grant, and three-quarters will be spent in the United States.
-The loan guarantees are spread over three years and must be spent within Israel's pre-June 1967 borders.
-Each year, an amount equal to the funds Israel spends on settlements in the territories will be deducted from the loan amount, along with all fees and subsidies.
+The loan guarantees are spread over three years and must be spent within Israel’s pre-June 1967 borders.
+Each year, an amount equal to the funds Israel allocates to settlements in the territories will be deducted from the loan balance, along with all fees and subsidies.
+As of 2025, Israel had issued $4.1 billion in U.S.-backed bonds.
+After deducting the amounts for settlements, Israel might still be authorized to issue up to $3.814 billion in U.S.-backed bonds.
+The program has been authorized through the end of FY2030.

 Refugee Assistance

 Since 1973, Israel has received more than $1.7 billion in grants from the State Department’s Migration and Refugee Assistance account to assist in the resettlement of migrants to Israel.
-Originally the funds were for resettlement in Israel of refugees from the Soviet Union.
-Starting in 1985, funding was made available to “refugees resettling in Israel” to ensure that the funding would cover Ethiopian Jews.
+Initially, the funds were intended for the resettlement of refugees from the Soviet Union in Israel.
+Starting in 1985, funding was made available to “refugees resettling in Israel” to ensure it would cover Ethiopian Jews.

-Funds are paid to the United Israel Appeal, which in turn transfers the funds to the Jewish Agency for Israel.
-Annual amounts have varied from a low of $5 million to a high of $80 million, based at least partly on the number of Jewish refugees.
+Funds are paid to the United Israel Appeal, which, in turn, transfers them to the Jewish Agency for Israel.
+Annual amounts have ranged from $5 million to $80 million, with the level at least partly determined by the number of Jewish refugees.
 According to the Congressional Research Service, “little differentiation is made between Jewish ‘refugees’ and other Jewish immigrants, and the funds are used to support the absorption of all immigrants.”
+CRS also noted that annual grants have decreased because of the declining number of Jews leaving the former Soviet Union and other areas for Israel.

 Bush Agrees To 10-Year Military Aid Agreement

 In August 2007, the Bush Administration agreed to increase U.S. military assistance to Israel by $6 billion over the following decade.
-Israel is to receive incremental annual increases of $150 million, starting at $2.55 billion in FY2009 and reaching $3.15 billion per year for FY2013-2018.
+Israel is to receive annual increases of $150 million, starting at $2.55 billion in FY2009 and reaching $3.15 billion in FY2013-2018.

 2009